Swiss regulators defend rescue of Credit Suisse via UBS deal

 “One can well imagine, what devastating effect the insolvency of a big wealth management bank of Credit Suisse AG would have had on Swiss private banking,” Angern said.
 “Many other Swiss banks could have faced a bank run, just as Credit Suisse did itself in the fourth quarter.”

-Triggering such an emergency plan “would have achieved its immediate aim” of preserving payments and supporting the economy in Switzerland, Angehrn said.

-“But the damage to Switzerland as a place to do business, to the reputation of Switzerland, to tax revenue and jobs, would have been enormous,” he added.

-Swiss government officials, including the financial regulator, hastily orchestrated a $3.25 billion takeover of Credit Suisse by UBS on March 19 after Credit Suisse’s stock plunged and jittery depositors quickly pulled out their money.
+Swiss government officials, including FINMA regulators, hastily orchestrated the $3.25 billion takeover of Credit Suisse by UBS on March 19 after Credit Suisse’s stock plunged and jittery depositors quickly pulled out their money.

 Authorities feared that a teetering Credit Suisse could further roil global financial markets following the collapse of two U.S. banks.

+Kelleher said fully integrating the banks is expected to take three to four years.
+After shucking some parts of Credit Suisse’s investment bank portfolio deemed nonessential, UBS expects annual cost savings of over $8 billion by 2027, he said.

+The UBS board was proposing a 10% increase to the 2022 dividend, totaling $7.3 billion after the bank recorded a net profit of $7.6 billion last year, while deciding to reallocate shares for the takeover and “temporarily suspend” all share repurchase programs, Kelleher said.

-Credit Suisse shareholders did not get to vote on the deal after the government passed an emergency ordinance to bypass that step.
-Shareholders aired criticisms of Credit Suisse’s struggles at what may have been the bank’s last annual general meeting Tuesday.
+Shareholders did not get to vote on the merger after the Swiss government passed an emergency ordinance to bypass that step.

+Kelleher acknowledged to UBS shareholders that the government-organized deal meant they could not be consulted before the takeover was announced.

+“I understand that not all stakeholders of UBS and Credit Suisse are pleased with this approach,” he said.

 McHugh reported from Frankfurt, Germany.

-Note: This story has been corrected to show that the UBS shareholder meeting is being held in Basel, not Zurich.